vaadin/platform/scripts/generator/templates/template-release-notes.md

 - macOS

 ## Desktop Browsers
-- Evergreen versions of the following browsers on :
+- Evergreen versions of the following browsers :
-  - Chrome on these operating systems:
+  - Chrome on the operating systems [supported](https://support.google.com/chrome/a/answer/7100626?hl=en) by the product.
-    - Windows 7, Windows 8.1, Windows 10 or later
-    - macOS 10.9 (OS X Mavericks) or later
-    - 64-bit Ubuntu 14.04+, Debian 8+, openSUSE 13.3+, or Fedora Linux 24+
-  - Firefox on these operating systems
+  - Firefox on the [supported](https://www.mozilla.org/en-US/firefox/92.0/system-requirements/) platforms
-    - Windows 7, Windows 8.1, Windows 10 or later
-    - macOS 10.9  (OS X Mavericks) or later
-    - Any Linux with the following packages:
-      - GTK+ 3.4 or higher
-      - GLib 2.22 or higher
-      - Pango 1.14 or higher
-      - X.Org 1.0 or higher (1.7 or higher is recommended)
-      - libstdc++ 4.6.1 or higher
-    - Latest Firefox ESR is supported (starting from Firefox ESR 68)
-  - Safari on macOS 10.9 (OS X Mavericks) or later
+  - Safari on [macOS](https://support.apple.com/en-us/HT201260) 10.9 or later
+  - Edge Chromium on the systems [supported](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-supported-operating-systems) by the vendor.
-  - Edge on Windows 10 or later
+- Internet Explorer 11 on Windows 7, Windows 8 and Windows 10
+  - (see _Known Issues and Limitations_ below)
 - Internet Explorer 11 on Windows 7, Windows 8 and Windows 10
   - (see _Known Issues and Limitations_ below)